afresh1/OpenSMTPd-Filter/README.md

 # BUGS AND LIMITATIONS

-The received ["data-line"](#data-line) are stored in a list in memory, which could easily be very large if the message is sizable.
+The received ["data-line"](#data-line) are stored in a list in memory if a ["data-lines"](#data-lines) filter exists, which could easily be very large if the message is sizable.
 These should instead be stored in a temporary file.

-There is currenrtly no way to stop listening for specific report events, this module should provide a way to specify which events it should listen for and gather state from.
+There is currently no way to stop listening for specific report events, this module should provide a way to specify which events it should listen for and gather state from.